damesek/eszterlanc-test/README.md

-### Using via Clojars (maven)
+# Setup

 The Magyarlanc model files are large, so I've uploaded them to an S3 bucket.

-# initialize
+## initialize

-2023-11+06 I updated the initialize script
+On 2023-11-06, I updated the initialization script.

-We install to local Maven repository the MTA-SZTA Magyarlanc Jar file.
-Run the initialize shell script.
+The script installs the MTA-SZTA Magyarlanc JAR file to the local Maven repository.
+Please execute the initialization shell script to complete this process.

+`./initialize`

-You can find the jar file in the lib folder.
+You will find the JAR file located within the lib directory.
 Add to project `mta.szta.rgai/magyarlanc` and `org.clojars.baader/eszterlanc`.

 ```clojure